mylonasc/mylonasc.github.io/_posts/2019-11-26-FarmGraph.md

 ![Wake effects on a 5x5 grid layout.
 The wake effects are correctly larger in the internal part of the farm.](/img/fictitious5x5.png)

 Note the lighter region denoting higher power production.
 The upwind turbines (the ones on the sides that are facing the wind as it reaches the farm) produce more.
-The interesting feature is that this was learned directly by the model which had only seen the large 111-turbine farm.
+This was learned directly by the model which had only seen the large 111-turbine farm.
 The interesting feature of GraphNet is that one may generalize to larger unseen configurations with no extra training cost.
-A larger 10x10 farm is shown in the following
+A larger 10x10 farm is shown in the following, as well as a 20x20 farm.

 ![Wake effects on a 10x10 grid layout farm.](/img/fictitious10x10.png)

-and a 20x20 farm:
 ![Wake effects on a 20x20 grid layout farm.](/img/fictitious20x20.png)

 the same effect persists which is encouraging as to the capacity of GraphNets to capture physical laws.
+Finally, it is known that after some distance the wake-related production deficits are not observed due to kinetic energy transfered from wind over the farm.
+This is what is probably what is observed in the final plot, although more examples should be investigated.

 ### Conclusion/Future work
-As a conclusion, graph neural networks show great potential as a modeling tool for wind farms.
-Further interesting extensions would include a more careful account of uncertainty and [Bayesian deep neural networks](https://arxiv.org/abs/1506.02557) for learning the interaction functions with the associated uncertainty. (**update:** In [Bayesian graph neural networks for strain-based crack localization](https://arxiv.org/abs/2012.06791) I battle tested this idea for the first time and it seemed to yield satisfactory results.).
+As a conclusion, graph neural networks show great potential as a modeling tool for wind farms (and many other fields of engineering).
+Further interesting extensions would include a more careful account of uncertainty and [Bayesian deep neural networks](https://arxiv.org/abs/1506.02557) for learning the interaction functions with the associated uncertainty. (**update:** In [Bayesian graph neural networks for strain-based crack localization](https://arxiv.org/abs/2012.06791) I battle-tested this idea for the first time and it yields satisfactory results.).